Neil Aspinall

 Neil Stanley Aspinall (13 October 1941 – 24 March 2008) was a British music industry executive.
 A school friend of Paul McCartney and George Harrison, he went on to head the Beatles' company Apple Corps.

 The Beatles employed Aspinall first as their road manager, which included driving his old Commer van to and from shows, both day and night.
 After Mal Evans started work for the Beatles, Aspinall was promoted to become their personal assistant, later becoming chief executive of their company, Apple Corps.
+He was one of several Beatles associates to earn the nickname "the fifth Beatle".

 On behalf of Apple, Aspinall was involved in court cases against Allen Klein, EMI and Apple Computer.
-He supervised the marketing of music, videos and merchandising, as well being a director of Standby Films, which was run from his home in Twickenham, London.
+He supervised the marketing of music, videos and merchandising, as well as being a director of Standby Films, which was run from his home in Twickenham, London.
 On 10 April 2007, Aspinall retired from Apple Corps and died of lung cancer in New York in 2008.

 Early life

 Aspinall was born in Prestatyn, North Wales, after his mother had been evacuated from the family home in Liverpool because of the air-raids on Liverpool during the Second World War, while Aspinall's father was away at sea with the Royal Navy.
 Aspinall and his mother returned to Liverpool later in 1942 after the bombing had subsided.
 Aspinall later attended West Derby School, where he passed his 11-Plus exams.
 When he was twelve years old, Aspinall gained a place at the Liverpool Institute in Mount Street, and was in the same class as Paul McCartney for English and Art lessons.

 Aspinall later commented about his first meeting with George Harrison, who also attended the Liverpool Institute: "My first encounter with George was behind the school's air-raid shelters.
 This great mass of shaggy hair loomed up and an out-of-breath voice requested a quick drag of my Woodbine.
 It was one of the first cigarettes either of us had smoked.
 We spluttered our way through it bravely but gleefully.
 After that the three of us did lots of ridiculous things together....
 By the time we were ready to take the GCE exams we added John Lennon to our 'Mad Lad' gang.
 He was doing his first term at Liverpool College of Art which overlooks the Liverpool Institute playground and we all got together in a students coffee bar at lunchtime."
 Aspinall took nine GCEs at the Institute and passed eight of them, failing French.
 Aspinall left school in July 1959 to study accountancy.
 Aspinall worked for a Liverpool company for two years, receiving a wage of £2-10s–0d. (£2.50 decimal equivalent) per week as a trainee accountant.